gabriwl165/python-web-framework/README.md

 ## Let's make some refactors

-When we're building a route, we come across with som boiler plates, like this:
+When building a route, we encounter some boilerplate code, like this:
 ```python
 def hello_world_app(server: Server):
     async def hello_world(request: Request):